Grandpa and the Satanic Mills:

 Grandpa ultimately became a mechanical engineer, and worked all over the western hemisphere for various companies (ranging from Alaska to the Southern Hemisphere).
 He and Gran eventually settled in L.A. early in the 20th century, where, acto the usual biased and unreliable source (Ma), he was eventually known from one end of town to the other (admittedly, L.A. was a lot smaller then) — “only don’t hire him, he drinks.”

 Still, when he worked, he made good money.

 But he never got a patent on any of the machines which he designed and built.
 Patents were more expensive than he had any margin to cover, and most of his commissions were on a pay-for-hire basis anyway, or were sold outright to the companies which commissioned them, who might or might not choose to patent them in their own name.
 (One of the family anecdotes was of how proud he was of the tamale press which he designed for the XLNT people.
 It was their first one ever, and he had even managed to assure that it would shoot exactly one olive into each and every tamale.)

 As you might guess, one of Grandpa’s commissions during this period, was to design a bindery machine which would bind rounded corners.
-For that particular bindery.
+Commissioned by that very bindery.

 He did it too, thereby putting two of his own daughters out of work.

 Ma was still incensed over the incident 25 years later, but then, knowing Ma, she would have been.

 I, however, have the leisure to take a longer view of the matter, and can see that once that bindery had taken it into its head that it wanted a machine which would bind rounded corners, it was damn well going to have one.

 They were a pretty cheap outfit, too.
 Rather than going to the expense of patenting the machine when they got it, they operated it in a closed room so no one could see it and steal the design.
 (The plans for that machine later turned up among Uncle Bronty’s effects.
 I have them now.)